-Given CJK three parties haven’t reached full consensus on the issue of "visually identical characters", especially, on the cross-script visually identical characters (Kana-Kanji, Hangul-Hanja), CGP would keep working with JGP and KGP till CJK find out the final comprehensive solution in the future.
+.

 Assigning Dispositions to Variant Labels

-Delegating all simplified, all tradition and original applied labels
+Delegating all simplified, all traditional and original applied-for labels

-There is a "TC-SC Equivalence" rule in RFC4713, which means delegating the original applied-for label, all simplified labels and all traditional labels to the same applicant, blocking all the other labels.
+There is a "TC-SC Equivalence" rule in RFC4713, which means delegating the original applied-for label, all simplified labels and all traditional labels to the same applicant, blocking all other variant labels.
 To remain consistent with this rule, when the CGP generates its own XML table of CGP repertoire and variant mappings according to the XML-format specifications in RFC 7940 it marks every variant mapping with one of the following types (or its subtypes as described in 8.2 and 8.3):

 "r-simp", "r-trad", "r-both", "simp", "trad", "both", "r-neither", "blocked", "out-of-repertoire-var"